 The Law of Inheritance

-Yasser Abdellatif's symphonic four-part novel moves us back and foth across time as the history of a Nubian family spanning twentieth-century Egypt sinks and resurfaces in the autobiographical narrative of a young man in the 1990s.
-Through the clear sky of Abdellatif's novel, his characters, the spaces they call home and even the nation that contains them all emerge as a murmuration of startings, held together and apart for ever.
+Through the clear sky of Abdellatif’s novel his characters, the spaces they call home, their way-stations, and even the nation that contains them all are a murmuration of starlings, held together and apart forever.